DISCUSSING AI IN THESSALONIKI WITH EGD!

 G. S. from Hungary

-As the project has the aim of bringing young EU citizens and EU institutions closer together, the winning proposals of this event will be presented to MEPs and national policymakers.
-This way, future plenary discussions will voice the vision of our young Europeans on the issue of AI.
+As the project aims to bring young EU citizens and EU institutions closer together, the winning proposals of this event will be presented to MEPs and national policymakers.
+This way, future plenary discussions will voice our young Europeans' vision on AI.

 Thank you also to our partners, MeOut and Social Warning - Movimento Etico Digitale that actively attended the event!